cundodev/cundodev/README.md

 ## About Me

-Frontend developer with +2 years programming in javaScript and React.
+Frontend developer with +2 years programming in individual projects where I have used libraries such as React, which provides the ability to adapt to new projects and facilitates the learning of new technologies.

 ## Stack
 <p align="left">